eddiecmurray/blog/_posts/2020-02-17-strategies_for_managing_a_blended_classroom.md

 >consistent.
 For instance, we have the following icons hanging from the ceilings or on desk
 >groupings, as well as placed as a guide for where each student is to start each day.

 This is important while explaining what students should be doing.
 Include the same computer icon on worksheets that will require students to use a computer.
 On your interactive board use icons for your Do Now activity that informs students this is an offline or online Do Now.
-Also, use a consistent vocabuilary for tasks.
+Also, use a consistent vocabulary for tasks.
 For instance, don't switch between "sign in" and "log in" or "shutdown" and "log off".
 Pick one and stay consistent.
 This is particularly important in ENL classrooms.
-Consistentcy with written and oral directions will help your students better understand the task.
+Consistently with written and oral directions will help your students better understand the task.

 ## Purposeful Use of Technology

 The use of technology should be purposeful and allow students to do something they weren't able to do before.
-[Sarah Rich](https://twitter.com/edtechSAE) also discusses [why it is improtant to balance the use of technology in the classroom](https://tenmarks.typepad.com/tenmarks/2016/08/7-steps-to-set-up-your-classroom-for-blended-learning.html):
+[Sarah Rich](https://twitter.com/edtechSAE) also discusses [why it is important to balance the use of technology in the classroom](https://tenmarks.typepad.com/tenmarks/2016/08/7-steps-to-set-up-your-classroom-for-blended-learning.html):

 > [H]ands on activities are essential to allow students to learn using different modalities and to support all learners.
 I try to incorporate a wide variety of activities to allow for balance even in a Blended Learning Classroom.

 Not every learning activity needs to include technology.
-When the students in my coding class plan a choose your own adeventure story they create the story map using paper.
+When the students in my coding class plan a choose your own adventure story they create the story map using paper.
 They could do this digitally but it would require students to learn a new tool that we won't use often to create the story map.
 That is not a good use of instructional time.

 Also, you may not need a computer for each student to facilitate a blended learning classroom because not every student will need a device at each station or for each activity.
 [Anita Townsend](https://twitter.com/anitatownsend0) discusses this [in a post on Teach Magazine](https://teachmag.com/archives/3574):